 8. Discuss your demons

-It could be the interest in a personal loan you had taken or overspending on your credit card.
+It could be the interest in a personal loan you had taken or overspending on a car loan.
 You need to tackle the debt as quickly as possible so that it does not build up any further.
 For that if you have to function in a strict budget for some time then so be it.

 9. Investment risks should be discussed